-  5. Find the name of at least 1 investor
+5. Find the name of at least one investor

-Since the January 2018 rule change, all Advance Assurance applications have to include the name of at least 1 investor.
-This is a bit of a chicken and egg situation because the startup needs to know who their investors are before obtaining Advance Assurance and the investors will often only commit to investing in a company after they have obtained their Advance Assurance!
-However don’t worry, this is one of the loosest requirements on the application, you can change the name of the investor after receiving Advance Assurance and they aren’t committed to invest.
-Don’t make it up!
-But find somebody who is onbalance likely to invest.
+All Advance Assurance applications have to include the name of at least 1 investor and an intention to invest at 30% or more of the total SEIS/EIS Advance Assurance you’re applying for.
+This is a bit of a chicken and egg situation because you need to know who your investors are before obtaining Advance Assurance and the investors will often only commit to investing after your have obtained your Advance Assurance!
+However don’t worry, the investor names and amounts don’t need to be committed, and you can change the name of the investor and their investment amounts at any time.
+But don’t make it up, find investors who are on balance likely to invest.

 6. Find out when your company started trading